 Overview

-Many firms receive a data feed from a portfolio management tool using one of our integrations; however, there may be assets and liabilities managed outside of that tool that you wish to capture or additional information that isn't available from the data feed, such as percentage-based ownership of the Asset.
+Many firms receive a data feed from a portfolio management tool via one of our integrations; however, there may be assets and liabilities managed outside that tool that you wish to capture, or additional information not available in the data feed, such as percentage-based ownership of the Asset.
 Practifi provides a natural home for this information, alongside your Client's engagement history and detailed profile.
-This article explains how to directly manage your Client's balance sheet by creating and editing Asset & Liability records.
+This article explains how to directly manage your Client's balance sheet by creating and editing Asset & Liability records, giving you a complete view of each Client's financial position.

 Viewing Assets and Liabilities

-Assets and Liabilities are not available from the app navigation menu as they rely on being viewed within the broader context of a Client or Prospect record.
+Assets and Liabilities are not available in the app navigation menu, as they are intended to be viewed within the broader context of a Client or Prospect record.
 The Financials section of those record pages contains a set of tabs - one for Assets, one for Liabilities - that shows you what's been captured against that record.

 The Assets and Liabilities tabs above the record table allow you to switch between tables depending on what you want to look at.